algosup/2022-2023-project-1-smart-signage-Project-3-group/Technical.md

 - 1 breadboard
 - 1 bluepill
 - 1 TTL module
-- 1 stlink
 - 1 Lora E5-development
 - LEDs
 - 1 switch
+- 1 tension sensor
 - Regular tools for hardware

 //IMAGE MONTAGE PLUS EXPLICATION //

 Our solution consists in making communicate the Lora-E5 board and the bluepill.
 The blue pill is the brain of this device.
 As a reminder, the programm need to be in Go and TinyGo for the bluepill and for the Lora-E5 we can communicate with it only by "AT COMMAND".
-To communicate between both boards we are going to use the protocole LoRa (refer to the glossary). <br>
+To communicate between both boards we are going to use the protocole LoRa (refer to the glossary). <br><br>
 **Why use LoRa and LoRaWAN Technologies?** <br>
 There are several advantages of using LoRa and LoRaWAN technology.